OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 #### Check for Correct Website Association

-Even if deep links contain the `android:autoVerify="true"` attribute, they must be _really_ verified in order to be considered App Links.
+Even if deep links contain the `android:autoVerify="true"` attribute, they must be _actually_ verified in order to be considered App Links.
 You should test for any possible misconfigurations that might prevent full verification.

 ##### Automatic Verification